confluentinc/training-administration-src/README.md

 ```

 Now play!
 If you'd like to create your own Java applications, an easy way is to create a new subdirectory under the `data/` and run `gradle init` from within your new directory inside the `tools` container.
 This will create the basics needed for a Java application.
 Use the contents of the `java-consumer` directory as a template for your new project.

+Don't forget to exit the `tools` container and clean up with `docker-compose down -v` on your host.

 ## Other resources